 Contrast that with a musician in London who paid for recovery, only to have his account “restored” with dozens of fake followers added—likely as a way to pad the hacker’s portfolio.
 His review started positive, then months later was edited to warn others.

-6. How to Spot Fake or Paid Reviews
+6. How to Spot Fake or Paid Reviews in 2026

 There are tells: overly polished language, repetitive phrasing, and identical timelines across multiple reviews.
 Genuine clients of a social media hacker for hire tend to write in bursts—fragmented thoughts, emotional shifts, small personal details.
 Paid reviews often sound like marketing copy.